ct-js/docs.ctjs.rocks/docs/making-mods.md

 ## Adding injections

-Injects are a powerful instrument to extend functionality of ct.js framework beyond adding methods or properties.
+Injections are a powerful instrument to extend functionality of ct.js framework beyond adding methods or properties.
 It allows you to add logic to a game loop, load resources, create bundled Types, etc.

 The `injects` folder contains files which code should be injected while exporting a game.
 All of them are optional, and here is a list of all the possible injections: